raspberrypilearning/stamping-app/en/step_4.md

 --- /task ---

 --- task ---
-Create a number of costumes relevant to your project, either by adapting costumes from the Choose a Sprite menu, adapting them in Paint Editor or creating them yourself in the Paint Editor.
+Create a number of costumes relevant to your project, either by selecting costumes from the Choose a Sprite menu, adapting them in Paint Editor or creating them yourself in the Paint Editor.

+**Tip:** In Paint Editor, you can select an area of a costumes to use to create a unique costume.

 **Add me in: scratch-findingcostumessembeddedinsprites**
 --- /task ---

 --- task ---
-Remember you can delete existing costumes which you no longer require.
+Remember to delete existing costumes which you no longer require.

 **Add me in: scratch-deletingcostumes**